 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students may count up to 6 credits of advanced undergraduate coursework from UW–Madison in lieu of or in combination with credits transferred from another institution.
-These courses must meet the Graduate School’s criteria as graduate coursework and may not be used toward the 50% graduate coursework requirement unless taken at the 700 level or above.
+With program approval, students may transfer up to 6 credits of advanced undergraduate coursework from UW–Madison.
+These courses must meet the Graduate School’s criteria as graduate-level coursework and may not be used toward the 50% graduate coursework requirement unless numbered 700 or above.
+Credits earned at other institutions do not transfer.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 All students must have an advisor prior to final admission.
 A thesis committee consisting of three members, the advisor plus one program trainer and one outside member, must be chosen by the end of the first semester.
-The third member may be a scientist, industry expert, or a member of the faculty from another institution.
+The third member may be a scientist, industry expert, or a member of the faculty from UW-Madison or from another institution.

 15 credits

-Time Constraints
+Time Limits

 Certification should be completed by the end of the first semester of enrollment.

-Grievances and appeals
+Grievances and Appeals

 These resources may be helpful in addressing your concerns: